 Connecting 'Brian's Song' to 'Bewitched,' 'Purple Rain' 'Roots' and more.

 Image: The Everett Collection

-It was on this day 46 years ago that TV viewers first tuned in for the full-body cry that was Brian's Song.
+Nearly 50 years ago TV viewers first tuned in for the full-body cry that was Brian's Song.
 Airing as an ABC Movie of the Week, Brian's Song kind of came out of nowhere on a night when audiences were more used to campy comedies, nail-biting thrillers or, if the network was feeling edgy, science-fiction.
 Few expected the football film to be so loaded, but the story of the heartbreaking friendship between pro football players Gale Sayers and Brian Piccolo had everyone bawling, or else barely containing their tears.
 It was the kind of "good cry" that great cinema is widely praised for.

 The result: More awards than ABC had ever seen for their popular film series.

 This was by no coincidence, of course.
 Beyond the tragedy of the story's devastating end, Brian's Song was uplifted by some of the industry's top talents in acting, writing, music, as well as, of course, real professional football players.
 Below, we've explore the intriguing background of the one of the biggest touchdowns in TV movie history.

 1. They technically filmed the movie on the wrong field.

 Although the Chicago Bears were playing on Soldier Field while Brian’s Song was filming, Brian Piccolo actually played out his whole career at Wrigley Field.
 It would've been a little more accurate if the movie was filmed there instead.